 How To Install Bifold Door Hinges

 Bi-folding doors allow us a means of opening out an interior.
 They don’t take up too much room, as they’re able to collapse in on themselves, and each panel is tethered to a rail so that the door doesn’t swing outward – which, when you’re installing a particularly large door, is welcome.
-With the help of a folding door, it’s possible to create space from almost nowhere – which is why they’re now found in homes across the country.
+With the help of a folding door and some folding door hinges, it’s possible to create space from almost nowhere – which is why they’re now found in homes across the country.

 But getting internal bifold doors into place isn’t quite as straightforward as an ordinary door installation.
 For one thing, you’ll have to ensure that the rollers at the top and bottom of the door are able to fit into their respective tracks.
 For another, you’ll have more hinges to contend with.

-Let’s go through the process, step by step.
+Let’s go through the process, step by step of how to put hinges on bifold doors.
 Before starting, you’ll want to be sure that your door has been properly painted or varnished – as doing this after the doors have been hung is sure to cause a headache.

 Mark your hinges